 - Certificates will be developed for each of the treatment groups.
-Residents completing the treatment groups will be awarded a certificate of completion. - Any resident who earns her GED may be invited to participate in a graduation celebration at West Central. - When residents earn a promotion into the next phase of the program it will be announced at lunch. - Any resident earning the opportunity to participate in outside employment or outside community service work will be posted on the announcement board. - Residents completing the program successfully will be presented with a certificate of completion. - Prosocial achievements are tracked each day in the Lotus Notes System. - A resident must earn eight incentives in a row to achieve Role Model status.
+Residents completing the treatment group, will be awarded certificates of completion. - Any resident who earns his GED may be invited to participate in a graduation celebration at West Central. - When residents earn a promotion into the next phase of the program, it will be announced at lunch. - Any resident earning the opportunity to participate in outside employment or outside community service work will be posted on the announcement board. - Residents completing the program successfully will be presented with a certificate of completion. - Residents who complete vocational training as a Kitchen Cook's Assistant or as a Maintenance Tech will receive certificates. - Prosocial achievements are tracked each day in the Lotus Notes System. - A resident must earn eight incentives in a row to achieve Role Model status.
 Each role model list is created at the first of each month.
 The resident must have earned their eighth incentive prior to the creation of the list.
 Positive Reinforcement will be provided to residents who achieve this status.